Email to Case Automation

 If email sender also has a built-in email to case set-up then this may result from an infinite loop of emails and cases.

-Work 365 email to case allows copying the attachment to the case as well as there is an option to remove the attachment from email (if needed).
+Work 365 Email to Case allows copying the attachment to the case as well as there is an option to remove the attachment from an email (if needed).

-Microsoft email to case: provides Routing rule sets in order to set the case owner based on particular condition.
+Microsoft Email to Case also provides Routing rule in order to set the case owner based on particular condition.

 The external notification provides a configurable email template for sending an auto-response to the sender with an option to have the CC recipient as the owner of this newly created case.
 This is helpful because the support person in CC… can then directly reply to the sender of the email and the email chain can continue.

 The internal notification provides a configurable email template for sending auto-response to your team when a new case is created (with direct URL to the case record in CRM) or new communication is received regarding an existing case.

 Work 365 Email to Case provides a very detailed event logging which can help you diagnose any anomaly easily.
 We have some customers who use more than 20 different incoming support queues and are constantly bombarded with emails…this event logging feature has been a lifesaver to easily troubleshoot any issues and take corrective steps immediately.

 Below is a tabular comparison between CRM 2013 Email to Case and Work 365 Email to Case Solution: